 The argument is that if you pay 5 times more for what it is worth, you clearly pay the money for other reasons than the benefit you get back.
 Your intentions are clearly altruistic.

-So this was a short overview of what makes a donation a tax deductible donation.
 Here is more about the minor benefit rule.
 If you get stuck, please call or email us.
-There might be a simple answer to your query.
+There might be a simple answer to your question.

 Disclaimer: numba does not provide specific financial or tax advice in this article.
 All information on this website is of a general nature only.
 It might no longer be up to date or correct.
 You should contact us directly or seek other accredited tax advice when considering whether the information is suitable to your circumstances.